-- (a) Where a DNSP has obtained approval to deploy a SAPS, the DNSP must: - (i) Develop a SAPS TNI code in conjunction with AEMO at least 30 business days before the SAPS is proposed to be operational. - (ii) Create the SAPS generator NMI(s) by five business days before the proposed SAPS operational date. - (iii) Ensure the SAPS generator NMI(s) created in (ii) are inactive in MSATS until the SAPS is operational. - (iv)Apply the SAPS TNI code to the SAPS generator NMI(s) and End User NMIs within the SAPS by five business days before the proposed SAPS operational date. - (v) Advise AEMO of proposed SAPS operational date at least 10 business days before the SAPS is operational. - (vi)Provide AEMO with confirmation of the actual SAPS operational date within two business days of the SAPS becoming operational.
+- (a) Where a DNSP has obtained approval to deploy a SAPS, the DNSP must: - (i) Develop a SAPS TNI code in conjunction with AEMO at least 30 business days before the SAPS is proposed to be operational. - (ii) Create the SAPS generator NMI(s) by at least five business days before the proposed SAPS operational date. - (iii) Ensure the NMI Status for SAPS generator NMI(s) created in (ii) is inactiveDe-energised or Greenfield, as appropriate, in MSATS until the SAPS is operational.

+- (iv) Apply the SAPS TNI code to the SAPS generator NMI(s) and End User

+NMIs within the SAPS byat least five business days before the proposed

+SAPS operational date by using a prospective Change Request nominating the SAPS operational date. - (v) Advise AEMO, FRMP and MC of the proposed SAPS operational date at least 10 business days before the SAPS is operational. - (vi) Advise AEMO, FRMP and MC of any delay in the proposed operational date within five business days of recognising that the original proposed operational date would not be met. - (vii) Provide AEMO, FRMP and MC with confirmation of the actual SAPS operational date within two business days of the SAPS becoming operational.